 Study authors note that egg yolks contain something called phosphatidylcholine, which is eventually turned into trimethylamine N-oxide or TMAO in the body.
 “TMAO is a toxic substance associated with inflammation of the vasculature and general inflammation overall,” Dulaney says.
 “Plus, eggs come from chickens fed antibiotics and GMO foods, which also harm the microbiome.”

-6. You never eat just one egg
+6. You rarely eat just one egg

 Every wonder why eggs are sold by the dozen?
 While there is data to suggest eating less than one egg a week doesn’t increase the risk of heart disease, stroke, or early death, nobody eats only one egg a week.
 “If you don’t say no to all eggs, even if you say you’re just eating egg whites, you’re saying yes to eggs,” Dulaney says.
 “You might try to tell yourself that if you can’t see the egg, it’s not in the food you’re eating, but if you’re truly cutting out eggs, you’re cutting out the pastries, cakes, and all of the other baked goods that contain eggs.”